Todd Maynard, former Bureau Valley standout, remembered for leadership, hard-nosed play

 As good as he was offensively, Kirby said the all-conference linebacker was even better on defense.

-“He got all those accolades for being such a great offensive players because his numbers were phenomenal, but in all honesty he was better defensively than he was offensively.
-You just don’t see that because the numbers aren’t as jaw dropping.”
+“He got all those accolades for being such a great offensive player because his numbers were phenomenal, but in all honesty he was better defensively than he was offensively.
+You just don’t see that because the numbers aren’t as jaw dropping,” Kirby said.

 Brad Monier, who came up in the ranks behind Maynard as the quarterback for the Storm’s 2004 state runner-up squad, said Maynard was a tremendous leader for all the BV players.